paschmann/GitHANA/README.md

 - Release 2.2
 Has a small local DB schema and table which holds committed version data.
 This allows us to show which files are different between your repo and hana package.

+- Release 2.3
+Changes to the .hdb files to handle case sensativity

 Install
 =======